 The goal of the series is to provide interdisciplinary professionals with an understanding of:

-• Best practices in child DSI
+• Best practices in DSI

 • Strategies to collect thorough death information and data